wallytutor/medium-articles/src/notes/Transport.md

 ## Technological

 - **Siwek chamber** is a reactor often used to determine the dispersion of solid fuels for combustion.
 Validation of simulations can be done through [this](https://www.sciencedirect.com/science/article/abs/pii/S0950423009000801) and [this](https://www.sciencedirect.com/science/article/abs/pii/S0950423014002332) paper.
 Other than the OpenFOAM [case](https://github.com/OpenFOAM/OpenFOAM-11/tree/master/tutorials/multicomponentFluid/simplifiedSiwek) there is also [this](https://fetchcfd.com/view-project/763-Simplified-Siwek) setup available on Fetch CFD.

+## Combustion

+- [HyChem](https://web.stanford.edu/group/haiwanglab/HyChem/) is an approach for modeling combustion of real liquid fuels by decomposing the problem into a lumped parameter model of evaporation/devolatilization and a detailed or simplified chemical kinetics approach applied to the gas phase.
+It is available for high-end fuels such as jet fuel and gasoline.